Swift-CowBox/Swift-CowBox/README.md

 If you've used the Swift Standard Library Collections (like `Array`), then you’ve already seen copy-on-write in action!
 The `Array` is a value type from the perspective of the public interface, but it’s built on an object reference internally.[^7] When we pass an instance of an `Array` “by-value”, the `Array` instance copies an object reference.
 We don’t actually copy all `N` objects in the `Array` until a mutation occurs.

-Writing our own copy-on-write data structures has always been an option, but meant writing (and maintaining) a lot of repetitive boilerplate code.
-Leveraging Swift Macros[^8], we can finally make it easy to add copy-on-write semantics in just a few steps.
+Writing our own copy-on-write data structures has always been an option, but meant writing (and maintaining) a lot of repetitive boilerplate code.[^8] Leveraging Swift Macros[^9], we can finally make it easy to add copy-on-write semantics in just a few steps.

 ## Requirements